 Most car owners are so obsessed with their set of wheels that they love to service and repair it on their own.
-By doing so, they not only save time, errands and money, but they also feel connected with their car more profoundly.
-For every car enthusiast, there comes a moment when he takes the ownership of a car and that’s probably the most ecstatic moment whose effect won’t die down soon.
+By doing so, they not only save time, errands, and money, but they also feel connected with their car more profoundly.
+For every car enthusiast, there comes a moment when he takes ownership of a car and that’s probably the most ecstatic moment whose effect won’t die down soon.

 With ownership Comes Responsibility

 If your car has completed its first 6k miles, be ready to shell out some bucks towards its maintenance.
 If you have no idea about what to look for and what to change, this guide will certainly help you through the process.

 Following are the things to do when your car completes its first 6k miles.